centre-for-humanities-computing/DDB_Tagger/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+Danish DDT model: Straka, M. & Straková, J. (2019).
+'Universal Dependencies 2.5 Models for UDPipe (2019-12-06)', LINDAT/CLARIAH-CZ digital library at the Institute of Formal and Applied Linguistics (ÚFAL), Faculty of Mathematics and Physics, Charles University, [http://hdl.handle.net/11234/1-3131](http://hdl.handle.net/11234/1-3131))

 "Ordbogsdata fra Den Danske Begrebsordbog, © Det Danske Sprog- og Litteraturselskab 2020".